The term “under the weather” is an English phrase that means someone is feeling sick or sad.

 “‘I own Jessica is somewhat under the weather to-day, figuratively and literally,’ said the gentleman, amusedly, giving a glance at the lady over in the corner.”

-Note: Know Your Phrase has a big list of popular idioms and the meanings for common sayings, so check that out using the menu at the top to find hundreds of them.
+Note: Know Your Phrase has a big list of popular sayings, so check that out using the menu at the top to find hundreds of them.